roi-becker/Montefiore/README.md

 The machine you selected will now be powered on for the duration you specified (plus a few extra minutes on the house).

-Once every couple of months, we gather the usage statistics for each appartement and bill them accordingly (to pay for this whole operation).

 ## How It Works
 Our website keeps tracks of all the users, their passwords, and usage history (SQL).
 Inside the building's main power outlet, we have power lines running to a washing and drying machine on each floor.